rightsup/it-challenge-2016/README.md

 Run a "test" container with:
 `docker-compose -f docker-compose.test.yml run sut bash`

-Once inside of it, run `bundle exec rake test`.
+Once inside of it, run `bundle exec rake test` to run the test suite.

 # Challenge